 When it comes to red, pink or brown shadows, carmine may be the ingredient responsible.
 According to Dr. King, carmine is a vibrant red dye that has been used for centuries in clothes, cosmetics and other products.
 Essentially, the dye is from cochineals, a type of insect that, when crushed, reveals a pigmented red dye.
 “Cases of allergic contact dermatitis to carmine are rare but have been reported and confirmed with patch testing,” she continues.
 “The use of carmine has increased, largely due to the carcinogenic nature of cheaper, synthetic dyes.”

-Identifying what you’re allergic to and avoiding products containing the ingredient is the best course of action.
-To minimize your exposure risk of having contact dermatitis on your eyelid, Dr. King says patch testing can be helpful.
+Identifying what you’re allergic to and avoiding products that contain the ingredient is the best course of action.
+To minimize your exposure risk of having contact dermatitis on your eyelid, Dr. King says patch-testing can be helpful.
 Use a small amount of the product on your skin (think: inner arm), wait 72 hours and see if you experience any irritation.
 It’s also best to look for hypoallergenic and fragrance-free labeling.

 If you do experience an allergic reaction, however, stop using the product immediately and gently cleanse the affected area to remove any residue.
 Avoid rubbing or scratching the area, too.
 It will only cause more irritation and inflammation.
-That being said, if your reaction persists, see a dermatologist.
-“They may prescribe a topical corticosteroid or an oral one, if necessary.”
+If your reaction persists, see a dermatologist.
+“They may prescribe a topical corticosteroid or an oral one, if necessary,” Dr. King says.